-B&Bs and Guesthouses
+DB&Bs and Guesthouses

-White Swan Inn

-This quaint B&B is like a country inn in the heart of Downtown with bright floral prints and Victorian-style canopied beds.
+White Swan Inn This quaint B&B is like a country inn in the heart of Downtown, with bright floral prints, Victorian-style canopied beds, and cozv fireplaces.
 Champagne in the late afternoon and a great English breakfast are complimentary.
-845 Bush St • Map N3 • (415) 775-1755 • www. whiteswaninnsf.com
+845 Bush St • Map N3 • (415) 775-1755 • www.

-No air conditioning \$\$
+whiteswaninnsf.com • \$\$